fzh0917/Repo/README.md

 ## Contact
 * Zhihong Fu[@fzh0917](https://github.com/fzh0917)

-If you have any question, just create issues or email us:smile:.
+If you have any questions, just create issues or email me:smile:.